john-science/john-science.github.io/_posts/2022-11-08-good-unit-tests.md

 Poorly-written code isn't testable:

 * functions are too long
-* hidden constants hide important information
+* constants in functions hide important information
 * important logic is mixed with file I/O
 * important logic is mixed with external processes

 ## 0. The Counter Example

-As yet another example of test-driven development, let's look at a funny little funcion that finds the total population of the world by looking on Wikipedia (`world_pop.py`):
+As another example of test-driven development, let's look at a funny little funcion that finds the total population of the world by looking on Wikipedia (`world_pop.py`):

 ```python
 import requests